dannyvankooten/www.dannyvankooten.com/content/blog/2014-10-11-periodically-check-wp-core-file-modifications.md

 Running this command at a set interval can be very useful to monitor your WordPress installations for malicious modifications.

-I configured a cronjob on my server to run the following script every hour.
+I configured a cronjob on my server to run the following script every day.

 ```sh
 #!/bin/bash